What is a Turkish Gulet?

 Today, Gulets contain large fresh water tanks, a fuel tank and a waste tank.
 They have been added to increase the comfort on the boats.
 But with this addition, the weight of the gulet has increased, and therefore become more suitable for cruising than for sailing.

 The most common gulets have 4 to 8 double/triple cabins and can accommodate from 8 to 18 passengers.
 All cabins have either a double berth, or a double berth lower and a single upper (bunk-berths).
 Every cabin has a wardrobe for hanging clothes and a number of drawers.
-All cabins have their own ensuite bathroom with toilet facilities and a pull-out shower hose attached at the basin.
+All cabins feature a private ensuite bathroom with toilet facilities.

 Interior features of a gulet include a salon/bar/indoor dining area and a fully equipped galley.
+On board, there is a fridge/freezer to keep drinks cold.
 The aft deck includes a covered outdoor dining and lounging area.
 The forward deck which has numerous sun beds can be shaded by a canopy when the yacht is not sailing.